 Many outside forces impact IT decisions.
 Competitive pressures, the fast pace of digital and the constant need to navigate disruption all play a part.
 And, if disruption is too significant, there’s a massive ripple effect.

 For example, things must change if your whole workforce becomes remote.
 The right cloud solution will bring it all together.
 But to find that solution, you need to consider several things.
 That means IT leaders must weigh their options carefully.
-They have to find the solution that will meet needs for all stakeholders.
+They have to find a solution that will meet the needs of all stakeholders.

 Start here.
-Consider these six must-haves in your cloud-based call center technology to support a remote agent strategy.
+Consider these six must-haves in your cloud-based call centre technology to support a remote agent strategy.

 1. Innovation over replication

 Forrester analyst Ian Jacobs speaks to the importance of innovation through analysis in his article, “Plan for the work-at-home contact centre you want, not the one you were forced to build during this pandemic.”
 At first, many companies had to “prioritise speed over elegance.”
 But now they have time to reflect.
 They can analyse what worked and what didn’t.
 And they can use that information for their go-forward technology strategy.

 Taking what worked in brick-and-mortar contact centres and “making it remote” isn’t the answer.
 The same applies to cloud contact centre technology.
 Hosting the same on-premises solution in the cloud isn’t sustainable.
 It won’t create the infrastructure you need for the long term.
 It just extends the same set of limitations, costs and time to adapt to new requirements.

 Instead, move to a modern, Software as a Service (SaaS) architecture that’s built for change.
 This solution should allow you to innovate quickly.
 Unlike hosted on-premises solutions, a born-in-the-cloud API microservices architecture, also called a public cloud, has the following features: